Comprehensive Notes on Andrew Ng’s Machine Learning Course

 Anomaly if $p(x)<\epsilon$

-Have some labled data.
+Have some labeled data.

 Cross validation set.